Charitable Giving in Squamish

 Donor advised funds are Designated Endowment Funds that enable you or your named successor donor advisor to have ongoing participation in the selection of registered local charities you wish to support.
 The initial minimum donation to establish a donor advised fund is $40,000.

-Charity Endowment Funds
+Agency Endowment Funds

 We would be happy to explain any of these fund types and advise you on what particular fund best suits your giving needs.
+Get in touch with our donor services team.

 PROFESSIONAL ADVISORS: We have a guide for you to assist your clients in fulfilling their philanthropic goals.
 Download the Professional Advisors guide here.